alex-a-soto/alexsoto/building-an-eink-laptop.md

 ![](static/t480-mobo.jpg){.ui .centered .floated .medium .image}
 ![](static/t480-no-lcd.jpg){.ui .left .medium .image}

-The hot-swappable battery and long battery life are essential for any portable setup, especially with an eink monitor.
+The hot-swappable battery and long battery life are essential for any portable setup, especially with an e-ink monitor.
 The T480 supports up to 64Gb of ram and two Nvme drives, providing plenty of power and expansion as a daily driver.

 Since the Dasung monitors connect via HDMI and receive power through USB, the T480 has all of the necessary ports without an adapter.
 Lastly, after removing the lid cover with the T480, there is room here to hack and mod the Dasung screen to the T480.

 ## Dasung HD-FT
 ![](static/dasung-monitor.jpg){.ui .centered .medium .image}

-Dasung currently is the only manufacturer of eink monitors that I'm aware of [^gpl], and their third-generation monitors are a substantial upgrade from prior generations.
+Dasung currently is the only manufacturer of e-ink monitors that I'm aware of [^gpl], and their third-generation monitors are a substantial upgrade from prior generations.

 Directly from the monitor, you can: